Abundance of wild historic behavior: Wild historic behavior

 \subsubsection{The vector field case}

 Let $\mu$ be a non-atomic ergodic hyperbolic probability measure for a $C^{1+}$ vector field $X$ of a compact manifold $M$.
-Then a version of Theorem~\ref{thm:homoclinicmeasure} also holds, that is, $\supp\mu$ is contained in the homoclinic class of some hyperbolic periodic point $p$ for the flow $\phi_t$ generated by $X$.
+Then a flow version of Theorem~\ref{thm:homoclinicmeasure} also holds, that is, $\supp\mu$ is contained in the the closure of the hyperbolic periodic points that have transverse homoclinic points and, by ergodicity, it is in fact contained in an homoclinic class of some hyperbolic periodic point $p$ for the flow $\phi_t$ generated by $X$.

-Hence the Birkhoff-Smale Theorem guarantees that every neighborhood of a homoclinic point intersects the \emph{suspension} of a horseshoe, by a bounded roof function.
-We observe that each suspension flow with bounded roof function over a horseshoe admits a topologically generic subset of wild hyperbolic points, from item (4) of Theorem~\ref{mthm:genericallywild} already proved.
+Hence, the version of the Birkhoff-Smale Theorem for vector fields (see e.g.~\cite[Part II]{Sm67} and~\cite{shil67a}) guarantees that every neighborhood of a homoclinic point intersects the \emph{suspension} of a horseshoe, by a bounded roof function.
+We recall that each special/suspension flow with bounded roof function over a horseshoe admits a topologically generic subset of wild historic points, from item (4) of Theorem~\ref{mthm:genericallywild} already proved.

-Then the same argument as above shows that there exists a topologically generic subset of wild hyperbolic points in $\supp\mu$.
+Then the same argument as in Subsection~\ref{sec:diffeomorphism-case} shows that there exists a topologically generic subset of wild historic points in $\supp\mu$.
 Indeed, according the results on existence, uniqueness and continuity of solutions of Ordinary Differential Equations, for each $x\in M$ and every $T>0$ there exists $\epsilon=\epsilon(x,T)>0$ so that the dynamical ball